lmouline/2021-TMH/README.md

 - `demo_meter.py` to run the meter service,
 - `demo_pv_service.py` to run the PV service.

 In two different terminals, you will have to execute these scripts.
-You can add the `-h` or `--help` option to get more information regarding the usage of these scripts.
+You can add the `-h` or `--help` option to get more information regarding these scripts' usage.
-Below, we detail a bit more the procedure.
+Below, we detail a bit more about the procedure.

 ## 1. Start your RabbitMQ instance

 Before executing any script, you should run an instance of RabbitMQ as described in their [documentation](https://www.rabbitmq.com/download.html).

-**Warning:** The current implementation do not support any credentials for the connection to the broker.
+**Warning:** The current implementation does not support any credentials for the connection to the broker.
 Please be sure that the script will be able to connect to the broker with only its IP address (or hostname) and the port.

-When the instance is running without any error, you can report the configuration in a `.ini` file.
+When the instance runs without any error, you can report the configuration in a `.ini` file.
 The configuration file should contain a `broker` section as follows:

 ````